ChangePool/cardano-improvement-proposals/incentives/response.md

 Who is sick of feeling afraid?
 Who in Cardano will make choices based on their values and beliefs to challenge the cultural norms driven by a focus on scarcity?

+## Path to Active

+In order to preserve the ADA reserves subsidizing the current reward system as long as possible, who would support a governance action to reduce rewards by about half as soon as possible?

 ## References

 Aamodt, M. G. (2010).
 Industrial/Organizational Psychology: An Applied Approach (6th ed.).
 Belmont, CA: Wadsworth.